EricGebhart/EricGebhart.github.io/_posts/2019-10-05-My-keyboards-firmware.md

                           ),
 ```

-In the mouse layer the home row is the directions, mouse on the left hand and
+In the mouse layer the home row is the directions _LDUR_, with the mouse on the left hand and
 arrow keys on the right.
 The row below the home rows is the scroll wheels on left
 and the 5 mouse buttons on the right.
 Reversed so button one is always on the index
 finger.
-On the left row above home row is all 5 mouse buttons.
+On the left the row above home row is all 5 mouse buttons.
 Having two sets of
 buttons makes it easy to do highlighting and dragging.
 The important edge and thumb
 buttons don't change from the layer below.